mov/ed

 esther

 Welcome movers!
-This week's moved to heal practice is part # in a seven-part series of reclining forms.
-The theme is noticing rhythm.
+This week's moved to heal practice is part five in a seven-part series of chair-based forms.
+The theme is sharing experience.

 Each episode in this series uses the same sequence of forms and movements (listed below) with a different theme or guiding principle.
 There is an element of progression in the themes offered.
 That said, it is not necessary to move through the series in sequence.
 You can choose to engage with any episode on its own or the full series in any order.